sbt/sbt-git/README.md

 # sbt-git #

-The `sbt-git` plugin offers git command line features directly inside of sbt as well as allowing other plugins to make use of git.
+The `sbt-git` plugin offers git command line features directly inside sbt as well as allowing other plugins to make use of git.

 ## Installation ##

-Add the following to your `project/plugins.sbt` or `~/.sbt/plugins/plugins.sbt` file:
+Add the following to your `project/plugins.sbt` or `~/.sbt/0.13/plugins/plugins.sbt` file:

     resolvers += "jgit-repo" at "http://download.eclipse.org/jgit/maven"